Nigeria Customs Import Duty Rates 2026: What You'll Actually Pay on Goods from the UK

 Additional Levies on Top of Duty

 Import duty is not the only charge.
-Several levies are applied on top:
+Several levies are applied on top, and the structure of these changed during 2025–2026:

 - NESS (Nigerian Export Supervision Scheme) levy — 1% of FOB value (value of goods before shipping)

-- VAT — 7.5% applied to some categories of goods
+- VAT — 7.5%, applied to the cumulative total (CIF + duty + levies) on most categories of goods

 Common Duty Rates by Category